nmfs-ost/Genomics_Resources/tutorials/QC/trimmomatic_nextflow/README.md

 **IMPORTANT**: The naming of the reads matters.
 They're currently set to be `SAMPLEID_R1_001.fastq.gz` and `SAMPLEID_R2_001.fastq.gz`.
 It will not work if there is any other structure.
 This could be modified in line 67 of trimmomatic.nf.

+**IMPORTANT**: you need to have your correct adapters in `NexteraPE_NT.fa`.
+These are currently good for nextera adapters.

 The trimmomatic command in the script is: